RameshGhk/Page-Object-Model-Framework/README.md

 pip install pytest-html

 2) How to run the test
-Down load the project and navigate to project folder ie Relayr_Assignment Provide valid credentials in the TestClass.py in the place of parameter1 parameter2
+Down load the project and navigate to project folder ie Page-Object-Model-Framework Provide valid credentials in the TestClass.py in the place of parameter1 parameter2